 So you do everything in one grit, and once that is done, you change it to the next one.
 Changing the used paper in between grit changes.

 As you become more experienced with woodworking and DIY projects, you will develop a feel for when to change sandpaper grit in order to achieve the desired outcome.
 Until then, experiment and have fun!

-If you want to learn more about sanding wood and sandpaper grits then check out these posts I have written on these topics.
+If you want to learn more about sanding wood and sandpaper grits, then check out the posts below I have written on these topics.
 If you have any questions about this topic, please leave a comment in the box below.